- Pre-Podiatry Resources

 For many students, the most difficult task is to acquire the study skills and self-discipline necessary to attain academic excellence.
 The success of your transition to college level work depends not only on ability, but also upon preparation, motivation, organization and how well you learn how to learn.
 It is important that you really learn the material, not just memorize it, as it is crucial to develop your critical thinking skills.
 The rigorous curriculum of a pre-podiatry student demands tenacity and stamina.

-Yes, it is extremely competitive to gain admittance into podiatry school.
+Yes, it is competitive to gain admittance into podiatry school.
 You must be well informed, well prepared, extremely determined and work very hard to gain admission.
 You should also actively explore alternative careers.

 The Medical College Admission Test is a standardized test that measures aptitude and achievement in science, critical thinking and other areas related to the study of medicine.
 Podiatry schools require that you take the MCAT prior to admission.
 We suggest familiarizing yourself with the MCAT early on and treating MCAT preparation as a full time job over the course of the year that you will take the test.
 Understanding the test can positively affect what you learn in class and how you choose to retain that